There are a lot of legitimate reasons that I could point to in an effort to explain why I found myself pregnant at

 It’s so easy to say what you would have done if you were in someone else’s shoes, but reality forces our hand sometimes and all you can do is hope you’ve made the right choice within that eternal moment.

-And God loves us in spite of the choices we make.
+And God loves us despite the choices we make.

-Today it has been over 25 years since I was that fearful sixteen year old mom without a clue in the world of what I was doing.
+Today it has been over 30 years since I was that fearful sixteen-year-old mom without a clue in the world of what I was doing.
 I have been determined since that day to rise above the statistics and I am so thankful that I didn’t go through with my initial choice.

 But it has been very hard.
 Being a mom is hard work.

 Being a mom at sixteen is even harder and I understand all the reasons someone might choose not to.